bootphon/abkhazia/README.md

 ### 2. Install Abkhazia

+* First clone the Abkhazia github repository and go to the created `abkhazia` directory:

+        git clone git@github.com:bootphon/abkhazia.git
+        cd ./abkhazia

-* First run the configuration script.
+* Run the configuration script.
 It will check the dependancies for you and will initialize a default configuration file in `abkahzia/abkhazia.cfg`.